KnowageLabs/Knowage-Tutorials/README.md

 [3]: *KNOWAGE How To - Installation on Linux* tutorial on Knowage YouTube channel.

-[4]: *KNOWAGE dataset creation (file and query types) by the admin.* tutorial on Knowage YouTube channel.
+[4]: *KNOWAGE dataset creation (file and query types) by the admin* tutorial on Knowage YouTube channel.

 [5]: *Knowage metamodel creation by the admin* tutorial on Knowage YouTube channel.

-[6]: *KNOWAGE dataset creation (file and qbe types) by the user.* tutorial on Knowage YouTube channel.
+[6]: *KNOWAGE dataset creation (file and qbe types) by the user* tutorial on Knowage YouTube channel.

 [7]: *Cockpit creation - Knowage 6.4* tutorial on Knowage YouTube channel.